JoeStrout/Farmtronics/README.md

 ## Road Map

 See [ROADMAP.md](ROADMAP.md) for our development plan, including what features are expected in which future versions of the mod.

-Please note that **multiplayer is not yet supported**.
-We'll get to that eventually, but for now, this mod is recommended for single-player games only.